Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Best for financing large projects: Canada Small Business Financing Program (CSBFP) Loan

 The CSBFP offers government-backed loans in amounts up to $1,000,000.
-These loans can be applied for through a chartered bank, credit union or a caisse populaire and are at least 75% backed by the Government of Canada.
+You can apply for these loans through a chartered bank, credit union or a caisse populaire.
+They are at least 75% backed by the Government of Canada.
 Your business must make under $10 million in revenue annually to be eligible for this program.
 The decision for approval ultimately lies with your financial provider.

 To be eligible for a CSBFP loan, you’ll need to earn less than $10 million annually in revenue, be a for-profit business and use the funds for a specific purpose, among other requirements.
 What you can use your loan for includes: the purchase or improvement of land or buildings, the purchase or improvement of new or used equipment and the purchase of new or existing leasehold improvements.